 What Is ESG?

-ESG is an assessment tool that relies on non-financial criteria to determine how well an organization operates from an ethical and socially conscious perspective.
+ESG is an assessment tool that relies on non-financial criteria to determine the positive and negative impacts of an organization on society and the environment.
 ESG metrics are now being used by the investment and financing communities to screen and rank potential investments and determine how capital will be allocated.
-A few of the most common ESG factors used to develop ESG criteria are outlined below.

 Why Is ESG Important?

 Sustainable investors are increasingly considering ESG criteria in their investment analysis and portfolio construction.
 Investors at every level (institutional, retail, individual) are actively seeking out sustainable investments.
 Likewise, financial institutions are increasingly allocating funds specifically to companies and organizations that have robust ESG programs.

 Currently in Canada, more than 60% of investment assets under management are sustainable, and that number is expected to rise significantly in the next few years.
 Similarly, the vast majority (~75%) of institutional investors report that they are actively considering divesting companies and industries that do not perform well from an ESG perspective.
 (2021 EY Global Institutional Investor Survey)

 Although ESG criteria are most commonly applied to public companies, there is significant momentum growing in support of a complete ESG analysis of companies’ and organizations’ supply chains, both on the supply and customer sides.
 This trend is having far-reaching implications creating the expectation that all companies and organizations (public, private and governmental) across the value chain must be able to produce credible and rigorous ESG data and demonstrate continuous improvement from an ESG perspective.